wangkaiiiiiiii/wiki_dns_bmw/README.md

+# wiki_dns_bmw
-# This is a shell script used for interacting with cloud DNS services
+This is a shell script used for interacting with cloud DNS services